The Central Michigan University Biological Station is located on Beaver Island, 32 miles from Charlevoix, Michigan in northern Lake Michigan.

 If you are a researcher wishing to utilize resources at the CMU Biological Station, please be aware that housing and research space is issued on a priority basis as follows:

 - CMU College of Science and Technology instructors teaching courses at CMUBS

 - CMU College of Science and Technology and Great Lakes researchers

 - Science education and scientific research groups (other than 1 and 2 listed above)

 - Non-science instructors and/or groups not affiliated with CMU

-Fill out a researcher application HERE and availability will be determined after student registration is completed in March.
+Click here to submit a Reservation Request and availability will be determined after student registration is completed in March.